volundmush/rhostcode/README.md

 5. `@dig Master Room` to create a Master Room/Global Room.
 Note its dbref.
 6. Edit `objects.conf` to set the `master_room` parameter to this dbref. strip the #. it should be something like `master_room 3`
 7. Type `@reboot` and use `think globalroom()` to confirm that it's working.
-8. Copy and paste the contents of the CORE 01, then CORE 02 files into the game.
+8. Copy and paste the contents of the CORE 01, CORE 02, and CORE 03 files into the game.
 9. `@reboot` again.
 Confirm that `@function` has the new global functions listed.
 10. Copy and paste the contents of the remaining CORE files in numeric order to install everything else.
 11. edit `objects.conf` again to set the other Utility Object and Global Parent dbrefs just like you did the master room. you can use `@tag/list 0` to review everything that was created.